trendoman/Midware/tags-reference/content_type.md

 <cms:content_type 'text/xml' />
 ```

-Please see [**Core Concepts - RSS Feeds**](https://docs.couchcms.com/concepts/rss-feeds.html) for an example of the usage of this tag.
+Please see [**Documentation &raquo; Core Concepts - RSS Feeds**](https://docs.couchcms.com/concepts/rss-feeds.html) for an example of the usage of this tag.

 ## Parameters